 The Shocking Origin of Tibetan Buddhism

-In contrast with the Buddhist schools that originated in India, Tibetan Buddhism is the new kid on the block.
+In contrast with the other Buddhist schools that originated in India, Tibetan Buddhism is the new kid on the block.
 Chronologically speaking, first came Theravada (Hinayana) and Mahayana followed 2-3 centuries later.
 However, it was not until about the 6th century A.C.E. that the forefather of Tibetan Buddhism – Vajrayana became established in Northern India.

 The Vajrayana meaning is a combination of 2 Sanskrit words “vajra” and “yana”, the English translation is “diamond vehicle”.
 The allure of Vajrayana is its expediency.
 Indeed, it offers an fast track method that can result in achieving Buddhahood in a single lifetime.
 This expedient method was founded by a radical sect of ancient Indian gurus called mahasiddhas.

 The practice of Vajrayana Buddhism incorporated mantras, mandalas, mudras and visualization of Buddhas and deities.